Beetroot Juice with Orange and Ginger – A Beetiful Purple Zinger

 I made the juice in my new Optimum Vac2 Air Vacuum Power Blender.
 This incredible machine not only blends everything into a smooth and silky liquid, but if you use the vacuum function, you get more vitamins and minerals for your buck.
 Yes really.
 By taking the air out of the ingredients, less oxidation occurs leaving your juice or smoothie staying fresher for longer.

-I’ve been really impressed at how long my smoothies last without discolouring since I started using the Vac2.
+I’m so impressed at how long my smoothies last without discolouring since I started using the Vac2.
 I make a big batch now to last for three days.
 Not only are more of the nutrients retained, but my smoothies have not separated to anything like the extent they used to.
 Often they don’t separate at all.

 Price, Warranty & Reader Offer